 Suitable for anyone who can safely ski off-piste.
 Ideally, your group should be well matched in terms of fitness and ability, so everyone can make the most of their holiday.

-One UIAGM guide skiing with up to 6 clients.
+One IFMGA guide skiing with up to 6 clients.

 All Alpine Guides package holidays are protected against financial failure through our membership of the Association of Bonded Travel Organisers Trust (ABTOT) – Alpine Guides Ltd, Membership Number 5394.
 For further information, please visit our Financial Protection page.